 For further information, see: Course offerings in English

-- Students can participate in a semester abroad in Europe/ Russia, the US, Latin America, South Africa, Indonesia, China and Australia.
+- Students can participate in a semester abroad in Europe/ Russia, the US, Latin America, South Africa, Indonesia, China, Japan and Thailand.
 As part of the Europe-wide ERASMUS programme, students also have the opportunity to attend one of the accordingly 60 partner universities.
 Additionally, the German Academic Exchange Service (DAAD) offers funding for students participating in a semester abroad in Russia, China and South Africa.

 For further information, see: Exchange Programmes

-- Every semester, the Faculty of Economic Sciences hosts several guest professors from abroad, expanding the international course offerings at the bachelor’s level, and offering additional courses in English.
+- Every semester, the Faculty of Business and Economics hosts several guest professors from abroad, expanding the international course offerings at the bachelor’s level, and offering additional courses in English.